 Test Retakes: Except for the final, each test can be retaken for up to 95%.
 You will not have access to bonus points on the retake tests.
 Every test must be retaken within 1 week of the scheduled test day.
 You may retake each test 1 time.

 Quizzes: Quizzes will be given online, and in-class.
 They may be both announced or unannounced.
-Unless otherwise stated each quizz question will be worth 3 points.
+Unless otherwise stated each quiz question will be worth 3 points.

 Final: As this is a college level class there will be a final at the end of the year.
 The test will cover the material taught throughout the year.
-There will be no chance for retakes on the final.
+There will be NO chance for retakes on the final.
 The final must be taken in class.

 Participation: All students start with 0 participation points.
 Points may be taken away for violations of class rules, tardies, unexcused absences, and other actions that distract from the learning environment as determined by Mr. Berrett.
 I will not alert students to when these points are lost.
 They will appear on their grade with a note as to the reason for loss.
 I rarely need to resort to this.

 Late Work: The assignments given in class are intended to help students learn the material.
-All assignments are due the class period after they are assigned.
+All assignments are due on the due date (usually on test day).
 Pay attention to the late work deadlines announced and posted in class.
 Turning in or making up work after the deadline will be at the discretion of Mr. Berrett and points may be lost for being past the deadline.